Understanding the Marietta Municipal Court System

 A court-appointed public defender in the Municipal Court of Marietta, GA is not an automatic right, since cases like traffic tickets do not qualify for a public defender.
 For misdemeanor crimes, it may be an option for you.

 However, your best chance of success is often retaining a tough, creative attorney with a history of getting the outcomes you are looking for.
-Set up a free consultation with The Waltman Firm to explore your options.
+Set up a consultation with The Waltman Firm to explore your options.

 Getting a Trial in the Marietta GA Municipal Court